I am no longer on this regimen. Click here to know my FAQ's/About Me:

 Do not confuse your black/red marks for upcoming acne spots.

-Black/Red marks, when it comes to your acne, are usually the most prominent thing on your face (whether dark or light skinned), and can easily distract and confuse you into thinking that it may be an acne spot, but what it actually is was what's left over from the acne legion.
-These spots tend to fade incredibly slow.
+Black/Red marks, when it comes to your acne, are usually the most prominent thing on your face (whether dark or light skinned), and can easily distract and confuse you into thinking that it may be an new and emerging acne spot, when in fact it’s what was left over from the acne legion.
+These spots tend to fade incredibly slowly.
 I personally have had a few for over 3 years.
-These "dark spots", or whatever you want to call them, are one of the most slowest thing to fade on your skin, next to acne scars which may take longest to fade, if at all.
+These "dark spots", or whatever you want to call them, are one of the slowest things to fade on your skin, next to acne scars, which may take longest to fade, if at all.
 Taking pictures every day is your best bet at staying focused on your progress and reminding you when and where you had a breakout.

-Please note that these black/red marks will take even longer to go away on Dan's Regimen because of the 2.5 BP solution.
+Please note that these black/red marks will take even longer to go away on Dan's Regimen because of the 2.5 BP solutions.

-And although sunlight helps acne prone skin, it too can keep the black/red marks stay on the skin much longer than normal.
-Until your black/red marks are fading, try limiting your exposure to sunlight.
-I'd estimate a good 20-30 minutes or less for darker skinned people, and about 10-15 minutes or less for lighter skinned people, depending on the season and your location near the equator of course.
+And although sunlight helps acne prone skin, it too can keep the black/red marks stay on the skin much longer than normal, especially if you are getting off other acne medication.
+However, we all need sunlight, and avoiding it is ridiculousness upon ridiculousness... but I had to when getting off my skin medication, otherwise I would be burnt to a crisp.
+Until your black/red marks fade, try limiting your exposure to sunlight.
+I'd estimate a good hour or less for darker skinned people, and about 30-45 minutes or less for lighter skinned people, depending on the season and your location near the equator of course.

 2.)
 Acne is stubborn.

 In other words, the instant you apply the 2.5 BP solution, the acne bacteria will get killed for that particular layer of skin later on, but not until those six weeks are up!
-Six weeks, from what I have read, is the average rate facial skin completely sheds, and a new "face" of fresh skin emerges.
-Softness and smoothness from using the lotion, however, can easily be felt only three weeks into Dan's Regimen (or any regimen that uses lotion for that matter).
-This helps in dealing with the pain of a popping pimple.
+Softness and smoothness from using the lotion, however, can easily be felt only three weeks into the regimen (or any regimen that uses lotion for that matter).
+This helps in dealing with the pain of a popping pimple too.

-For example, lets say a cyst has been created the very day you started Dan's Regimen.
+For example, lets say a cyst has been created the very day you started the Acne.org Regimen.
 After six weeks of doing the regimen twice a day, that cysts finally emerges.
 This is usually where people either stop the regimen and/or loose their cool.
-Please understand that acne will stop creating itself after six weeks, but the acne the already was created when you started the regimen still needs to run its course.
+Please understand that acne will stop creating itself after six weeks, but the acne that was already created when you started the regimen still needs to run its course.

 I know, I know... it's a giant mess.
 Rinse, lather, repeat, and let father time do his thing.